Our brains are strange as they are a wonder organ. What makes our heads hurt?

 It’s strange that headaches even exist.
 The brain itself can’t feel pain, so what gives?
 Experts now think surrounding tissues, brain chemicals, blood vessels, and nerves produce the pain signals.

-As one of Melbourne’s leading injury clinics in the northern suburbs; we provide care to those near Melbourne and surrounding communities.
+As one of Melbourne’s leading injury clinics in the northern suburbs and city; we provide care to all local Melbourne residents and surrounding communities.

 Before our practitioners can determine the appropriate solution for your specific tension headache treatment plan, they will thoroughly assess you with standard medical, Orthopedic and special Osteopathic tests.